 At Carolina Basement Systems, we can identify and repair any issue you may be having with settling, sinking foundations, and settlement house movement.
 We have a wide variety of solutions for foundation repair that have been tested and proven effective throughout the United States and Canada through the Foundation Supportworks network of foundation contractors.

 Each of our solutions starts with a free, written foundation repair quote, and includes a personal consultation with a foundation expert, an in-person inspection, and a free copy of our 90-page foundation repair book.
 To schedule an appointment with one of our specialists, call or e-mail us today!
-We proudly serve Winston-Salem, Greensboro, High Point, Kernersville, Burlington, Lexington, Thomasville, Reidsville, Clemmons, Asheboro, and nearby.
+We proudly serve Winston-Salem, Greensboro, Raleigh, High Point, Cary, Durham, Lexington, Burlington, Kernersville, Chapel Hill, and nearby.